-The feeling of gratitude can actually make us happier by focusing on what we do have as opposed to what we don’t, what we’re lacking, or who we’re comparing ourselves to.
-If I’m ever feeling frustrated, impatient, or discouraged, a few moments of consciously being grateful for the things in my life always positively shifts my perspective.
+The feeling of gratitude can actually make us happier by focusing on what we do have as opposed to what we don’t have, what we’re lacking, or who we’re comparing ourselves to.
+If I’m ever feeling frustrated, impatient, or discouraged, a few moments of consciously being grateful for the things in my life always shifts my perspective positively.

 3. Not Giving Up

-If there’s one thing I’ve learned in life through my own personal experiences, it’s that not giving up is the key to so much greatness and beauty in this life.
-I used to be quite the quitter when I was younger – and I probably still am with certain things – but in many more ways I’ve let go of that attitude and replaced it with perseverance.
+If there’s one thing I’ve learned in life through my own personal experiences, it’s that not giving up is the key to so much greatness.
+I used to be quite the quitter when I was younger — and I probably still am with certain things — but in many more ways I’ve let go of that attitude and replaced it with perseverance.